 Special education means “specially designed instruction” that meets the unique needs of students with disabilities.
 In addition to instruction in the classroom, special education includes instruction at home, in a hospital, and in other institutions; physical education; speech pathology (if considered special education instruction); and vocational education.
-Special education and related services are part of students’ individualized education programs (IEP), which detail the educational program tailored to meet students’ specific educational needs.
-According to case law, the IEP does not mean the best or maximum education possible, but should confer an educational benefit “likely to produce progress, not trivial education advancement.”
-In 1997 Congress reauthorized amendments to IDEA which cover numerous areas, such as: state and local educational agency role and responsibilities, eligibility criteria, student disciplinary situations, private/parochial/charter schools, parental involvement, IEP provisions, data collection, records, and grant funding.
+Special education and related services are part of a student’s individualized education program (IEP), which details the educational program tailored to meet the student’s specific educational needs.
+According to case law, an IEP is not required to provide the maximum education possible, but should confer an educational benefit “likely to produce progress, not trivial education advancement.”
+In 1997, Congress reauthorized amendments to IDEA which cover numerous areas, such as: state and local educational agency role and responsibilities, eligibility criteria, student disciplinary situations, private/parochial/charter schools, parental involvement, IEP provisions, data collection, records, and grant funding.

-- Improving ability to perform tasks for independent functioning when functions are impaired or lost;
+- improving ability to perform tasks for independent functioning when functions are impaired or lost; and

 Usually occupational therapy’s purpose is to help students:

-- Perform daily living activities required for school functioning and move through the school environment;
+- perform daily living activities required for school functioning and move through the school environment; and

-School personnel commonly request occupational therapy support when students have difficulty with the following functions as related to educational participation:
+School personnel commonly request occupational therapy support when students have difficulty with one or more of the following functions as related to educational participation:

-In order for students to receive OT services under IDEA Part B, federal law requires that the students be eligible for special education and that the related service be necessary to assist the students with disabilities to benefit from special education.
-In this manner, OTs serve in a supportive role, helping students participate in and benefit from special education.
+In order for students to receive occupational services under IDEA Part B, federal law requires that the students be eligible for special education and that the related service be necessary to assist the students with disabilities to benefit from special education.
+In this manner, occupational therapists serve in a supportive role, helping students participate in and benefit from special education.
 Occupational therapy is defined as service provided by a qualified occupational therapist.

 Eligibility covers children with disabilities in any of the following federal classifications who may have a need for occupational therapy as a related service:

-The LEA may make referrals for occupational therapy (OT) services when students demonstrate educationally-related dysfunction in:
+The LEA may make referrals for occupational therapy (OT) services when students demonstrate educationally-related dysfunction in any of the following: